 - Moving to a state that does not recognize handwritten wills.
 If you are planning to move, remember that about half of all states do not allow handwritten wills.
 A few will recognize a handwritten will that is legally valid in the state in which it was made, but most will not.
 If you relocate to one of these states and do not have a will that is valid in that state, events will proceed just as if you had died without a will.
 Your property will go to the heirs specified by the state’s “intestacy” laws, which may not benefit the people you would have chosen.

-We Can Help Ensure Your Wishes Are Carried Out
+We Can Help Ensure Your Wishes Out

 A handwritten will may seem like the easiest and least costly way to make sure your beneficiaries will receive what you leave behind.
 It may indeed be easier and cheaper for you—but not necessarily for your family members and loved ones.
 Instead, you may be leaving them with months or years of court proceedings, will contests, and damaged relationships.
 We can help you draft a will or trust that will ensure that your wishes are fulfilled and prevent stress for your grieving family and loved ones.
-Please set up a meeting today so we can create an estate plan that will address all of your goals.
+Please contact us to set up a meeting today so we can create an estate plan that will address all of your goals.